Paul Dixon (entertainer): Television

-The Paul Dixon Show, after having aired on the DuMont network from September 29, 1952 to April 8, 1955, premiered on Cincinnati's WLWT in 1955.
+The Paul Dixon Show, after having aired on the DuMont network from September 29, 1952, to April 8, 1955, premiered on Cincinnati's WLWT in 1955.
 The show began as a half-hour program, but later expanded to 90 minutes with co-hosts Bonnie Lou and Colleen Sharp.
 Avco Broadcasting Corporation, who owned WLWT, syndicated Dixon's show in other markets where they owned TV stations, including Columbus and Dayton, Ohio and Indianapolis, Indiana.
 "Paul Baby", as he came to be known (the nickname was given him by a prop boy) had a breezy style and a sense of humor that appealed to housewives and others alike.

-His show reached its peak on Tuesday, March 11, 1969, when he staged a wedding for two rubber chickens that had become longtime props on the show (they were mainly used for in-studio commercials for Kroger).
+On Tuesday, March 11, 1969, he staged a wedding for two rubber chickens that had become longtime props on the show (they were mainly used for in-studio commercials for Kroger).
 Fellow Cincinnati TV personality Bob Braun appeared as Best Man, with Colleen Sharp and Bonnie Lou as Matrons of Honor.
 To this day the chicken wedding remains a significant piece of WLWT's (and Cincinnati's) television history.
 Former late night TV host David Letterman, who grew up in Indianapolis, cited Dixon's comedic talent as inspiration for his own antics.